 So we’re trying to connect those dots for people because there is a lot of trust in there; we got our very first Postmark customers because people trusted us from Beanstalk, so we’re trying to get better at making that clear.

 But even without traditional marketing, Wildbit has found great success with a strategy that, in a world of “growth hacking”, has become hugely undervalued.

 We’ve partnered with companies like Shopify, we’ve gotten on a lot of websites because we build integrations for popular products.
 That has really worked well.

-We pick products that we think are really useful and that compliment our products, especially when those products do things that we don’t want to tough.
+We pick products that we think are really useful and that complement our products, especially when those products do things that we don’t want to.

 Ticketing is a great example; it’s a complex beast of a machine.

 Adding ticketing in Beanstalk was going to be crazy so we built integrations for companies like Groove.

 We won’t integrate with everything because it’s a ton of work, even after you launch the integration with maintenance and support, but but if dozens of people start asking for the same thing we start checking out API’s to see if it’s something we can build.

 And when we build an integration, we always reach out to the company to help us promote it so that their customers can learn about it too, whether they’re already using Beanstalk or they’ve never heard about it before.